Petrovo, Bosnia and Herzegovina

-Petrovo (Serbian Cyrillic: Петрово) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
-As of 2013, the town has a population of 2,322 inhabitants, while the municipality has 6,474 inhabitants.
+Petrovo (Serbian Cyrillic: Петрово) is a town and municipality located in Republika Srpska, Bosnia and Herzegovina.
+As of 2013, the town has a population of 2,322 inhabitants, while the municipality has 16,474 inhabitants.

 The municipality was formed from parts of the pre-war municipalities of Gračanica and Lukavac (the other parts of the pre-war municipalities are now in the other Bosnian entity of Federation of Bosnia and Herzegovina).

 Geography

 The municipality is close to Doboj, halfway between Doboj and Tuzla.
 It is located on the mountain of Ozren.

 History

 The municipality was formed by Bosnian Serb authorities during the war.
-Bosnian government never recognised this decision and officially municipality was created after the signing of the Dayton Agreement.
+The Bosnian government never recognised this decision and officially municipality was created after the signing of the Dayton Agreement.
 Bosnian Serb authorities also changed the name of the municipality to Petrovo from Bosansko Petrovo Selo.
-The municipality existed before, however, was dismantled in the 1960s.
+The municipality existed before, however, it was dismantled in the 1960s.
 It belonged to Gračanica and Lukavac as well.